MattOzuna/dsa-binary-search-tree/Readme.md

 ## Introduction

 Welcome to the Binary Search Tree (BST) Exercises project!
 This repository contains a series of exercises.
-The exercises cover various aspects of BSTs, including insertion, searching, and bfs traversal.
+The exercises cover various aspects of BSTs, including insertion, searching, and traversals.

 ## Exercises